ruby-hyperloop/ruby-hyperloop.io/source/installation.html.md

 The following assumes you are building a js file called application.js, and the code is stored in a directory called react_lib.

-Add the following gems, and run bundle install.
+Add the following gems, and run `bundle install`.

 ```ruby
 # Gemfile